Paradise Rider.

 During the first decade while living up in Muskoka, it would be a safe bet to say that cycling occupied most of my free time during the riding season.

-Time flew by rather quickly and I was about to face many changes and challenges in my life.
+As time flew by rather quickly I was about to face many changes and challenges in my life.

 There were changes in my relationships with both my daughter Stephanie and Janine.
 There would also be changes as to where I would be living, but most importantly there would be some serious challenges regarding my health.

 My unhappy daughter left to go live in the States with her mother back in July of 2006.
-Also unhappy Janine and I split up after a decade together.
+Unhappy Janine and I split up after a decade together.
 She left in 2011 to go back and live in the city once we sold our house.

-I decided to stay in Bracebridge where I was no longer living in a house, instead I had elected to live alone in a small apartment condo in town.
+I decided to stay in Bracebridge, I was no longer living in a house, but instead I had elected to live alone in a small apartment condo in town.

 Riding my bike became such a hassle while living in an apartment because my bike was now kept in a basement locker.
 I hated not having the easy accessibility of a garage anymore.
 However, my bike riding hassles would pale in comparison with the hassles from a serious health issue I was diagnosed with in my tenth year living in Bracebridge.